18F/handbook/_pages/policies/travel-and-leave-policies/leave-telework-and-virtual-worker.md

 - Submit leave through [ALOHA](https://aloha.gsa.gov)
 - Update the 18F Out of Office Calendar
 - Notify your Engagement Manager, if you're on an outside project, so they can update Float
-- Submit correct Tock entries assigned to Annual Leave
+- Submit correct Tock entries assigned to Annual Leave (or Award Leave, as appropriate)
-- Share via Slack, email or over media with folk how need to know, and make sure work is covered
+- Share via Slack, email or over media with folk who need to know, and make sure work is covered

 ### Annual leave